Show your support for sustainable trail building in Garrett County, MD!

 We are a small organization with a big impact, and through our partnerships the effects of our efforts spread through the community exponentially.
 Thank you for becoming one of those partners!

-- Over 7 new grant requests were submitted this year, including asks for new trail construction in 2021, and funds to start the Garrett Trails Adaptive Recreation Program (GTARP).
-We just received notification of award for new trail construction, so keep an eye out for that announcement before Christmas!
-If awarded, the Adaptive Rec program would provide two all-terrain wheelchairs for free use on suitable trails including local town trails, the GAP and the Meadow Mountain Trail.
+- Over 7 new grant requests were submitted in 2020, including asks for new trail construction in 2022, and funds to start the Garrett Trails Adaptive Trails Program.
+We are in the permitting process for new trail construction in the Fork Run Recreation Area, which will connect existing trails to Adventure Way Road and Wisp Resort on the north side of the system.
+Grant awards from Maryland Department of Transportation State Highway Administration Recreational Trails Program and the Community Trust Foundation are bringing that long anticipated new trail to life.
+With a grant from the Tucker Community Foundation we purchased an all terrain wheelchair to share with the community on suitable trails including local town trails, the GAP and the Meadow Mountain Trail.
+A 2021 supplemental grant from the First Energy Foundation is geared towards supporting the adaptive trail program.
 We are excited to learn more about the adaptive communities perspective on hiking and biking, and will pursue funding and partnerships that make our trails more robust and inclusive!

 We are a small organization with a big impact, and through our partnerships the effects of our efforts spread through the community exponentially.
 Thank you for becoming one of those partners!